paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-088-research.md

 **(d) Funding**

-(1) **Mandatory funding** — Of the funds of the Commodity Credit Corporation, the Secretary shall use to carry out this section $10,000,000 for fiscal year 2019, to remain available until expended.
+(1) **Mandatory funding** — Of the funds of the Commodity Credit Corporation, the Secretary shall use to carry out this section—

+  (A) $10,000,000 for fiscal year 2019, to remain available until expended; and

+  (B) $2,000,000 for fiscal year 2024, to remain available until expended.

 (2) **Authorization of appropriations** — In addition to amounts made available under paragraph (1), there is authorized to be appropriated to carry out this section $10,000,000 for each of fiscal years 2019 through 2023.

+### Statutory Notes

+#### Amendments
+2023—Subsec. (d)(1).
+Pub.
+L. 118–22 inserted dash after “section”, designated remainder of existing provisions as subpar.
+(A), and added subpar.
+(B).

+#### Effective Date of 2023 Amendment
+Amendment by Pub.
+L. 118–22 to be applied and administered as if enacted on Sept.
+30, 2023, see section 102(g) of Pub.
+L. 118–22, set out in an Extension of Agricultural Programs note under [section 9001 of this title](./chapter-115-agricultural-commodity-policy-and-programs.md#section-9001).

 <a id="section-5926"></a>